The Rules page offers several ways to gain insight into the status of your detection rules:

 Troubleshoot missing alertsedit

-Additional look-back time (Detection rules page → the rule’s All actions button (…) → Edit rule settings → Schedule → Additional look-back time).
+If you see values in the Gaps column in the Rule Monitoring table or on the Rule details page for a small number of rules, you can increase those rules' Additional look-back time (Manage → Rules → the rule’s All actions menu (…) → Edit rule settings → Schedule → Additional look-back time).

 If you see gaps for numerous rules:

 - If you restarted Kibana when many rules were activated, try deactivating them and then reactivating them in small batches at staggered intervals.
 This ensures Kibana does not attempt to run all the rules at the same time.